davi1972/comp4321-search-engine/README.md

 Written in Go Programming Language using databse BadgerDB

 ## People
-This program is made by David Sun and Hans Krishandi
+This program is made by David Sun, Hans Krishandi, and Calvin Cheng